daemontus/cancel-this/README.md

 on simple code.
 Here, we intentionally use cancellation checks too often to gain significant overhead.
 In your own code, it is typically sufficient to run cancellation every few milliseconds.

+#### Caching cancellation triggers

+If you need to check cancellation repeatedly in a performance sensitive piece of code, you might want to sacrifice some ergonomics of `cancel_this` for reduced overhead.
+In such cases, you can use `cancel_this::active_triggers` to store a "local copy" of all active triggers.
+You can then pass such triggers directly to `is_cancelled!` to avoid a (relatively) costly thread-local variable access.

 #### Sample results

 Benchmarks with `liveness=true` are running with liveness monitoring (this adds additional overhead).
 The `synchronous` benchmark is a baseline without any cancellation support.
 The `async::tokio` benchmark implements cancellation using `async` functions.
 The `cancellable::none` benchmark implements cancellation using `cancel_this`, but with no trigger registered.
+Benchmarks marked as `cached` use a local variable the cache the active triggers.
 Remaining benchmarks test different "cancellation triggers" implemented in `cancel_this`.

 These results were obtained